 If Workforce Solutions Office staff identifies higher-than-average barriers, referrals may be made to pre-employment and post-employment services offered by community-based and other organizations.

 If the skills assessment indicates that a Choices participant requires job-specific training for placement in a job that pays wages that equal or exceed a Board’s identified self-sufficiency wage, the Board must ensure that Workforce Solutions Office staff, to the extent funds are available and to the extent allowed by TWC Chapter 811 Choices rules, places the Choices participant in vocational educational training activities or job skills training activities that are designed to improve employment and wage outcomes and job retention.

-If the skills assessment indicates a Choices participant requires job-specific training for placement in a job that pays wages that equal or exceed a Board’s identified self-sufficiency wage, the Board must ensure that Workforce Solutions Office staff, to the extent funds are available and to the extent allowed by TWC’s Choices Rules Error!
-Hyperlink reference not valid., places the Choices participant in vocational educational training activities or job skills training activities that are designed to improve employment and wage outcomes and job retention.
+B-301.a: Required Referrals for Adult Education and Literacy Services

+Boards must ensure that Workforce Solutions staff refer participants who do not have a high school diploma or high school equivalency to their AEL provider and enter a case note for the referral in WorkInTexas.com.

 B-302: Initial and Ongoing Assessments

 Initial and ongoing assessments involve the following: